 The manual focus ring is mid-sized and positioned in front of the zoom ring (this is my strongly-preferred position).

 Like STM, Nano USM utilizes a focus-by-wire or electrical manual focus design (vs. a direct gear-driven system).
 The manual focus ring electronically controls the focus of the lens.
 FTM (Full Time Manual) focusing is supported in AF mode with the camera in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to become active.
 Note that FTM does not work if electronic manual focusing after One Shot AF is disabled in the camera's menu.
-The lens' switch must be in the "MF" position and the camera meter must be on/awake for conventional manual focusing to be available.
+The lens's switch must be in the "MF" position and the camera meter must be on/awake for conventional manual focusing to be available.

 With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on the ring's rotation speed.
 I prefer a linear adjustment speed and have the camera configured for such.
 In this mode, the RF 24-70 F2.8 L focus is adjusted very slowly, with approximately 330° of ring rotation from MFD to infinity, for very precise focusing capabilities.

 The manual focus ring has an ideal resistance and adjustments are smooth and solidly centered with no unusual framing shift happening.

 An interesting feature mentioned in this lens's press release is "focus breathing suppression".
 Normal is for the scene to change size (sometimes significantly) as focus is pulled from one extent to the other, referred to as focus breathing, a change in focal length with focus distance.
 This negatively impacts photographers intending to use focus stacking techniques, videographers pulling focus, and anyone very-critically framing while adjusting focus.

 The 70mm results look very impressive from this regard while the 24mm results show a bit of magnification change happening.